 luxury Ecuador tours travel

 Zuleteño horses and equestrians at the Hacienda Zuleta, Ecuador.

-Photo: Hacienda Zuleta.
-Luxury Ecuador Tours & Travel
+Luxury Ecuador Tours & Travel.

 In the late 16th century, King Carlos is believed to have bequeathed the Zuleta region to the Jesuits, who implemented their Spanish methods of farming and of cattle and sheep production.
 In the following years an "obraje" (small wool mill) was established.
 By 1691, the Hacienda house, granary and chapel were completed and the farm was in full operation.
 However, in 1713, under the direction of King Charles III, the property was confiscated and transferred to Canon Gabriel Zuleta, thus making Zuleta his seventeenth hacienda.
 From that day forth, the farm became known as Cochicaranqui de Zuleta.
 Upon the Canon's death, the farm passed to the Posse family, who were inspired to bring the hacienda back to its previous 17th century grandeur.
 Yet it wasn't until the farm was sold to Jose Maria Lasso in 1898 and passed through two more generations to Galo Plaza Lasso, the ex-President of Ecuador, bullfighter and diplomat, that Zuleta recaptured its original prosperity.
-Dinner and overnight in the Hacienda Zuleta -- Double Room.
+Dinner and overnight in the Hacienda Zuleta.

+luxury Ecuador tours travel